artontray/screenshot-frontend/README.md

 Certain public screenshots may contain highly sensitive information such as email addresses, names, addresses, and bank account details.
 To address this, we could offer a Blur function that allows users to apply a blur effect to specific parts of the image.
 The blurred image would then be uploaded to the cloud, and the original image would be deleted to ensure that no sensitive information is visible.

+## Are you human?

+To avoid robot adding thousands of images to spam the cloud, we could implement a "Are you a human" box. on the screenshot publishing pages.

 [Back to top](<#contents>)